tan12082001/Project-AwesomeBooks/README.md

     <li><a href="https://www.w3schools.com/javascript/default.asp">JavaScript</a></li>
   </ul>
 </details>

 <!-- Features -->

 ### Key Features <a name="key-features"></a>

 - **Adds new Book to the Webpage display and collection using "Add Book" button**

-- **Removes a Book from the collection and the display when clicked on remove button."
+- **Removes a Book from the collection and the display when clicked on remove button.**

 - **Responsive Web design**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LIVE DEMO -->
 ## 🚀 Live Demo <a name="live-demo"></a>
 - [Live Demo Link]()